andreasRu/Lucee-Tricks-And-Cheats/README.md

 ```

-### JfreeChart: Imvoke the free java package in Java as an alternative to cfchart
+### JfreeChart: A collection of commands to directly invoke the jfreeChart java package shipped with Lucee as an alternative to cfml's cfchart.

 ```JavaScript
 <cfscript>